-After I apply, how do I learn where I am on the Plus Housing list?
+After I apply, can I find out I learn where I am on the Plus Housing list?

-Contact MOHCD at firstname.lastname@example.org, and we can confirm if you're eligible for the probram, and give you an approximate idea of where you are on the list.
-Please send us an email instead of calling, if you have email access.
+If you email the Plus Housing program at email@example.com, we can confirm if you're eligible for the program, and give you an approximate idea of where you are on the list.
 Note that we cannot give you an exact rank on the list, as it could change if applications with higher priority (i.e. higher rent burden) come in.
 Also note for that reason and the fact that we have limited experience with this new program, we are unable to provide an estimate of how long it might take to place you.

 Is my information kept confidential?